Refinance Home Loan Singapore: When & How in 2026 | Nexus

 Best forTracking SORA down

 For most refinancers in 2026, fixed and SORA-linked packages land in a similar range.
-Fixed gives certainty for 2 years; SORA-linked is uncapped both ways.
+Fixed gives you certainty for 2 years.
+SORA-linked is uncapped both ways.
 See the fixed vs SORA comparison for a full breakdown by tenor.

 “The biggest savings I see right now are not from chasing the lowest fixed rate.
 They are from clients who have been sitting on a board rate for 6–12 months because nobody told them their lock-in had expired.”